 4. To explore and discuss the varied types of lighting technologies, and their applications.

-This article will remain as factually relevant to lighting for paint correction processes as possible.
+This article will remain as factually relevant to lighting for auto detailing paint correction processes as possible.
 That being said, basic knowledge of the science of optics (the study of light) lighting systems (light bulbs & positioning, stands, etc.) are needed for proper analysis.
 This information will allow an exploration into how lighting can reveal a painted surface, allowing for an analysis of its true condition.

 The Science Behind Light: How Light Works

 To truly understand light and lighting for paint correction, a basic grasp on some scientific terminology of optics is necessary.
 Don’t worry- we’re talking basic here!

 Although a LOT more information was omitted from this article to keep things simple and short as possible.
 That being said, if the definitions offered in this article are unclear or insufficient, please take a moment to track down descriptions that enable a better understanding of lighting terminology.
 This is hopefully the first step in opening the discussion up further within the detailing community.